-The creative city describes an aspiration and a way of thinking rather than a set of concrete outcomes, and it is not the exclusive preserve of the arts sector or the City's Arts Melbourne branch.
-Science, research, education, design and invention all contribute to a civic culture of creativity, and a whole-of-Council approach is needed to achieve this goal.
+The creative city describes an aspiration and a way of thinking rather than a set of concrete outcomes.
+It is not exclusive to the arts sector, but acknowledges that science, research, education, design and invention all contribute to a civic culture of creativity and a whole of organisation approach is needed to achieve this goal.

 Nonetheless, the arts are central.
 Art can't be made without creativity and the conditions that nurture it.

 Though it intersects with other goals set in the Council Plan, this strategy links most directly to the creative city goal.